 In my own understanding, disability is referred to as an impairment to one’s body, whether it be physical or mental.
 And this impairment hinders one from functioning fully in doing day-to-day activities.
 Disability refers to low vision, blindness, locomotor disability, hearing impairment, and mental health issues.

 The Republic Act No. 7277 or the “Magna Carta for Disabled Persons” is solely dedicated to the welfare of disabled persons in the Philippines.
 Thus, disabled persons are considered a large minority group.
 They are the ones who usually feel being starved of services and mostly ignored by society.
 They generally live in isolation, segregation, poverty, charity, and even pity.
 As understood by the definition of “disability,” PWD’s already face great challenges in performing even simple daily tasks at home or in the community.
 Physical disabilities limit their capacity to move, for example, with those who have lost a limb or have spinal cord injuries or arthritis.
-According to experts, people with disabilities have a higher possibility of developing mental health problems.
+According to experts and licensed professionals at BetterHelp, people with disabilities have a higher possibility of developing mental health problems.
 They have higher rates of health issues, including chronic conditions and weakened immune systems.
 Many people with disabilities rely on support and assistance from family members, caregivers, and support workers.